Vishva-Shahh/MNIST-Digit-Recognition/README.md

 (b) Measure the distribution over the labels in the training data.
 (Hint: This is often called the prior probability of the classes).
 Report whether each label is uniformly distributed across the training examples.
-(c) Implement a multiclass classication via logistic regression and try to vary the parameters so that you can achieve the best performance on our Kaggle dataset.
+(c) Implement a multiclass classification via logistic regression and try to vary the parameters so that you can achieve the best performance on our Kaggle dataset.
 (Hint: Feel free to refer to the code,2 but note that you should use the dataset downloaded from Kaggle!)
-(d) Implement a neural-net classier with varying the number of hidden layers and neurons there.
+(d) Implement a neural-net classifier with varying the number of hidden layers and neurons there.
 Compare the performance with the result from (c).
 Report the interesting images.
 For example, if the number `3' is the label with the lowest precision, the incorrectly labeled as `3' that must not be `3' (i.e., false positives) and the incorrectly labeled as